This is my guide on 12 of the best massage guns for 2022.

 The last thing you want is to fully charge up your battery only for it to die 10 minutes into your session leaving you waiting around for it to charge up again.

 There are two ways out of this.
-Get a massage gun which can deliver long sessions without needing a recharge.
+Get a massage gun that can deliver long sessions without needing a recharge.

 Or look for massage guns that come with interchangeable batteries, so you quickly switch over to a fully charged one if you run out of charge.